Raspberry Pi 4

 Launch

-on a Linux host to connect to the RPi4:minicom -D /dev/ttyUSBX
+minicomon a Linux host to connect to the RPi4:minicom -D /dev/ttyUSBXAlso make sure

 You should now see the Zarhus OS boot console.